What Every Business Owner Should Know About Mold on Commercial Ceilings

 Early Signs of Ceiling Mold Problems

-The first indicators of mold growth are often subtle.
+The first indicators of mold growth in the workplace are often subtle.
 A musty odor in offices or hallways might seem harmless, but it’s often the first clue that mold is growing out of sight.

 Water stains on ceiling surfaces, bubbling paint, or discoloration around vents can also signal a hidden moisture problem, which can lead to mold.